hanez/chkusr/README.md

-# MERGED PROJECT!!!
-I WILL UPDATE THIS README IN THE NEXT DAYS!!!
-THE FOLLOWING DOCUMENTATION WILL NOT WORK ACTUALLY!
+# THE FOLLOWING DOCUMENTATION WILL NOT WORK ACTUALLY!
+YOU NEED TO READ THE CODE ACTUALLY, SORRY...

 # chkusr